derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-12/02/2022 16:18:30 : 3 Database Admins walked into a NoSQL bar.
+13/02/2022 16:18:50 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-What did the Java code say to the C code?
-A: You've got no class.
+If you put a million monkeys at a million keyboards, one of them will eventually write a Java program.
+The rest of them will write Perl.
 <!-- replace-with-joke ends -->